grails/grails-redis/README.md

     key     - A unique key for the data cache expire  - Expire time in ms.  Will default to never so only pass a value like 3600 if you want value to expire.

-You can either specify a closure OR a key and expire.
+*You can either specify a closure OR a key and expire.
 When using the closure style key `@Memoize({"#{text}"})` you may not pass a key or expire to the annotation as the closure will be evaluated directly and used as the key value.
-This is due to a limitation on how Java deals with closure annotation parameters.
+This is due to a limitation on how Java deals with closure annotation parameters.*

+Here is an example of usage:

     @Memoize({"#{text}"})
     def getAnnotatedTextUsingClosure(String text, Date date) {